 Until recently, most online retailers didn’t have the technology to make product customization feasible.
 Now that it’s possible to create real-time images and interactive 3D depicting shoppers’ customized products, many brands are taking advantage.

 We scoured the web and discovered that lots of brands are doing it...and doing it well.
-Here are seven examples that any ecommerce retailer can learn from.
+Here are eleven examples of brands using product customization that any eCommerce retailer can learn from.

 1: Start with a Template

 Sometimes, more is too much.
 Offer too many options, and product customization can become overwhelming.
 One way to keep your shoppers engaged (and prevent choice fatigue) is to give them a baseline that’s more than an empty screen.
 Even if you ultimately give shoppers the option to change every feature, guiding them toward a useful starting point is helpful.

 Nearly every brand we considered was doing this, which is one reason we think they’re such great examples.